What is VET Delivered to Secondary Students (VETDSS) Program?

 Your VCE or VCE Vocational Major can also include an apprenticeship or traineeship.
 You can also combine an apprenticeship or traineeship with your VPC.
 Starting an apprenticeship or traineeship while at school means you can get paid on-the-job training that leads to a qualification.
 School-based apprenticeships and traineeships give you the confidence and vocational skills that employers need.

 Some courses are delivered in specialised Trade Training Centres situated within secondary schools.
 These centres provide an appropriate environment to develop practical skills on tools used in the workplace.

-The Wyndham VETiS cluster and its sister Hobsons Bay VETiS cluster are two separate partnerships brokered and facilitated by the WynBay LLEN.
+The Wyndham VETDSS cluster and its sister Hobsons Bay VETDSS cluster are two separate partnerships brokered and facilitated by the WynBay LLEN.

-The two partnerships brings together government, independent and catholic schools as well as respected and well known Learn Local providers, TAFE and private RTO's.
-The strategic aim of the two partnerships is to provide local, affordable and an accessible range of courses in schools.
+The two partnerships bring together government, independent and catholic schools as well as respected and well-known Learn Local providers, TAFE, and private RTOs.
+The strategic aim of the two partnerships is to provide a local, affordable, and accessible range of courses in schools.
 Our strategic objective with these partnerships is retention and vocational pathways for students.

 VET is now widely accepted by schools in the Western Metropolitan region, and undertaken by one in every four Year 12 students.
-WynBay LLEN's joint administration of the Wyndham and Hobsons Bay VET cluster has allowed cross cluster provision for Hobsons Bay students, allowing access to additional programs and for excess demand to be addressed.
+WynBay LLEN's joint administration of the Wyndham and Hobsons Bay VETDSS cluster has allowed cross-cluster provision for Hobsons Bay students, allowing access to additional programs and for excess demand to be addressed.

-WynBay VETiS Cluster is based on the Home-Host School Model.
-It has been running for over 10 years in partnership with 20 secondary education providers within Wyndham and Hobsons Bay regions.
+WynBay VETDSS Cluster is based on the Home-Host School Model.
+It has been running for over 10 years in partnership with 21 secondary education providers within Wyndham and Hobsons Bay regions.